indra-ehep/KinFit_Skim/CBA_Skim/README.md

    towards the end of the log.
    Therefore, three jobs are submitted locally and found no error in second production set.

-3. The hidden :gem: s : Next we try to check error messages in the in the stderr files.
+3. The hidden :gem:(gem)s : Next we try to check error messages in the in the stderr files.
 You can notice a flood of errors, beware.
    ```console
      [idas@lxplus7113 condor]$ for i in `d | awk '{print $9}'`; do echo dir : $i ; noferr=`grep -i -E 'break|crash|segmentation' $i/log/*.stderr | wc -l` ; echo errors : $noferr ; done
      dir : tmplog_CTagnPUJetID_it1_2018